DarkArtistry/open-react-material-ui/README.md

 Users will be able to drag and drop material components on the left drawer to the dropzone (middle/user layout), and use the toolbox on the right drawer to edit the CSS of individual components in the dropzone.
 Finally with a click of the button, the platform will generate react/ react-material-ui code and also have the capability convert the xml structure to a json for various device purposes.
 Also, possibly becoming a library for people who want to build no code platforms.

 ### Target Milestone
-- To achieve visual editing with components: buttons, icon buttons, Material icons, grid container, grid item, Accordion, Divider, Paper, Typography.
-ImageList components will be an over achievement.
+- To achieve visual editing with components: Buttons, Grid container, Grid item and Paper.
+Icon buttons, Material icons, Accordion, Divider, Typography and ImageList components will be an over achievement.

 ### To see this project grow.